roidelapluie/blog/content/articles/puppet-35.md

 Slug: puppet-350-yumrepo

-Dear puppet users using a yum-based distribution, if you use the Yumrepo resource type, don't upgrate to [puppet 3.5.0](http://docs.puppetlabs.com/puppet/3.5/reference/release_notes.html).
+Dear puppet users using a yum-based distribution, if you use the Yumrepo resource type, don't upgrade to [puppet 3.5.0](http://docs.puppetlabs.com/puppet/3.5/reference/release_notes.html).
 That resource type has been rewritten and the release has come with very annoying bugs.

 ### Bugs